statico2/vs-code-devcontainer-typescript-postgresql/README.md

+TypeScript + VS Code + Docker + Postgres + Knex

+1. Install Docker
+1. Install VS Code Containers extension
+1. Install Git for Windows if on Windows
+1. Open in VS Code, reload workspace in container
+1. In the shell, `yarn dev`, then go to http://localhost:3000

+Things like `yarn exec knex migrate:make foo` work, too.

+---

+Original readme...

 # Try Out Development Containers: Node.js

 This is a sample project that lets you try out the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.